Getting Your Financial Ducks In A Row Rotating Header Image

 Double, Double, Toil and Trouble

-Avoiding Double Taxation on an Inherited IRA
+Avoiding Double Tax on an Inherited IRA

-double double toil and trouble by ArbronDid you know that if you don’t pay close attention, you could be paying tax a second time on an inherited IRA – if the original owner’s estate paid estate tax.
-You won’t find much (if anything) about this at the IRS’ website… not really sure why, but nonetheless, it’s a little-known fact that you can avoid this double tax.
+Did you know that if you don’t pay close attention, you could be paying tax a second time on an inherited IRA – if the original owner’s estate paid estate tax.
+You won’t find much about this at the IRS’ website… but nonetheless, it’s a fact that you can (and should!) avoid this double tax.

 Following are a couple of examples that explain how the IRD deduction works, so that you can avoid the double taxation problem.